Work to Work UAE industrial safety + applied AI Book site survey

 • What evidence will transport, HSE, and operations need before approving a pilot?

-What a credible response looks like
+What a good first move looks like

-Start with one yard operating area and one measurable traffic objective.
+Pick one yard operating area and one measurable traffic objective.

 Yard-route review